-Copies of the leaflets may be obtained from the TIC, as well as the Library, Town Hall and Ann et Vin shop.
+Copies of the leaflets may be obtained from the Visitor Information Centre, as well as the Library, Town Hall and Ann et Vin shop.
 To view one of the leaflets, simply click on the relevant cover.

 NB The location of the Tourist Information Centre is NOT as marked on the maps and Millgate Museum has now closed.
 Future revisions of the Trail leaflets will reflect these and other changes in the town.

 Please see our Curiosities trail, Victorian trail and Georgian Buildings trail on this page.

 Newark was an important Royalist stronghold during the Civil War because of its strategic position.
 This short walk around the town centre takes in many of the sites and buildings that relate to the period.

 Newark’s streets are lined with buildings from many historic periods but the town is famous for being ‘Georgian’.
 The route of this walk includes a range of fine Georgian buildings.

 This Trail features some of the more unusual points of interest to be found around the town which are often passed unnoticed.
 Each has its own unique story to tell and each its own history.

 Newark once produced vast amounts of malted barley for use locally in brewing and for export.
 This route takes in many of the sites and buildings that still stand as testament to the period when the town became known as ‘The Metropolis of Malt’.